xinsir6/ControlNetPlus/README.md

 - Use many useful tricks during training.
 Including but not limited to date augmentation, mutiple loss, multi resolution
 - Use almost the same parameter compared with original ControlNet.
 No obvious increase in network parameter or computation.
 - Support 10+ control conditions, no obvious performance drop on any single condition compared with training independently
 - Support multi condition generation, condition fusion is learned during training.
-No need to set hyperparameter or desigh prompts.
+No need to set hyperparameter or design prompts.
+- Compatible with other opensource SDXL models, such as BluePencilXL, CounterfeitXL.
+Compatible with other Lora models.

 ## Our other popular released model